Yovan Adriko

-Yovan Adriko is a Ugandan politician and a member of parliament representing Vurra County.
-He was elected to the parliament on the ticket of National Resistance Movement political party.
-In the 11th parliament, he serves on the Committee on Public Accounts (Central Government).
+Yovan Adriko is a Ugandan politician and legislator who has served as the Member of Parliament representing Vurra County, Arua District since 2021.
+He is a member of the ruling party National Resistance Movement (NRM) political party.
+In the 11th Parliament of Uganda, he serves on the Committee on Public Accounts (Central Government).

+Early life and education

+Yovan Adriko was born on 15 December 1980.

 Political career

+Before entering national politics, Adriko was active in local government.
+He served as the LCIII Chairman for Logiri Sub County (in present-day Arua District) for 15 years before retiring in 2011.
+His long tenure in local administration established his grassroots political base in West Nile.

+NRM Primaries and Parliamentary Elections

-Adriko was the LCIII Chairman for Logiri Sub County for 15 years before retiring in 2011.
-He ran for the ticket of NRM for Vurra County in 2016 but lost due to lack of academic qualification.
-In 2020, he ran again for the ticket of NRM scoring 7,000 votes defeating the State Minister for Finance General Duties, Gabriel Ajedra Aridru who polled 5,000 votes.
+Adriko first contested the NRM primary for the Vurra County parliamentary seat in 2016, but he reportedly lost the nomination due to failure to meet the required academic qualifications at the time.

+He ran again in 2020 NRM primaries, where he scored approximately 7,000 votes, defeating the State Minister for Finance General Duties, Gabriel Ajedra Aridru who polled 5,000 votes.
 He won in the general election to represent Vurra County in the parliament but his victory was challenged for lack of academic qualification.
 The academic paper he presented to the Electoral Commission was the November/December 2009 National Examinations result where he recorded F9 (fail) in seven subjects, a pass in Christian Religious Education (CRE) and a credit in History subject.
 His higher academic paper was questioned as to how he got to the higher level of education without passing his O’Level, a prerequisite for higher qualification.